Fibromyalgia Basics

 Satisfaction with medications – 3.5

-Symptom-based studies show men with fibromyalgia battle the same problems as women.
-They are in constant pain, their health is poor, and their satisfaction with prescribed medications is low.
+Men battle the same symptoms as women, their health is poor, and their satisfaction with medications is low.

-* Ruschak I, et al. Symptomatology of Fibromyalgia Syndrome in Men: A Mixed-Method Pilot Study (2022), Int J Environ Res Public Health 19,1724.
-If you want to read the report or bring it to your healthcare provider, click here and then click on the “Download” button to get the PDF of the article.
+- Ruschak I, et al. Symptomatology of Fibromyalgia Syndrome in Men: A Mixed-Method Pilot Study.
+Int J Environ Res Public Health 19,1724, 2022.
+This is an excellent report for men to read or bring to a healthcare provider.
+It’s available for free: click here